 - 1. Student: has attended at least 2 workshops. - 2.
-Student: has attended all mandatory Central Events: the Kick-Off, Midterm Expert Discussion Evening, and Closing Event. - 3.
-Student: has contributed sufficiently to the team challenge and has proven themselves a valuable team member. - 4.
+Student: has attended all mandatory Central Events: the Kick-Off and Closing Event. - 3.
+Student: has contributed to organizing the team's Expert Consultation and attended this session. - 4.
+Student: has contributed sufficiently to the team challenge and has proven themselves a valuable team member. - 5.
 Student team: submitted the final report and outcome of the team challenge before the deadline.